Table of Contents

 11. Meditation helps

 After a long day a work, indulging in meditation alleviates stress.
 By reducing your stress levels, you can have a good night’s sleep and feel fresh the following day.
 More so, listening to deep sleep meditation music tunes before sleeping is perfect to improve your time while in deep sleep.
+If you sing along you even can stimulate your vagus nerve which improves sleep.

 As per the National Institutes of Health, following an exercise regime for 30 minutes per day and 5 days a week can work wonders for the body.
 Though avoid over-exercising or you could face sleep difficulties, including Insomnia.

 Instead, opt for low-impact exercises such as cycling, swimming, and walking during the initial days.
 Table tennis or pickleball is a good exercise for seniors as well.
-Gradually, you can increase the intensity of your workouts.
+Gradually, you can increase the intensity of your workouts. (and then using a weighted blanket can help with muscle recovery by improving sleep.)

 Exercising is also beneficial because the body releases the ‘feel-good’ hormones or endorphins.
 In turn, you can keep depression and other mental health problems at bay.
 So, in all, you have a win-win situation.
 Only remember to not exceed your body exertion limits for optimal benefits.